Nitroglycerin: Instability and desensitization

 In its undiluted form, nitroglycerin is a contact explosive, meaning physical shock causes it to explode.
 If it has not been adequately purified during manufacture, it can degrade over time to even more unstable forms.
 This makes nitroglycerin highly dangerous to transport or use.
 In its undiluted form, it is one of the world's most powerful explosives, comparable to the more recently developed RDX and PETN.

-Early in its history, liquid nitroglycerin was found to be "desensitized" by freezing it at a temperature below 45 to 55 F depending on its purity.
+Early in its history, liquid nitroglycerin was found to be "desensitized" by freezing it at a temperature below 45 to 55 F, depending on its purity.
 Its sensitivity to shock while frozen is somewhat unpredictable: "It is more insensitive to the shock from a fulminate cap or a rifle ball when in that condition but on the other hand it appears to be more liable to explode on breaking, crushing, tamping, etc." Frozen nitroglycerin is much less energetic than liquid, and so must be thawed before use.
 Thawing it out can be extremely sensitizing, especially if impurities are present or the warming is too rapid.
 Ethylene glycol dinitrate or another polynitrate may be added to lower the melting point and thereby avoid the necessity of thawing frozen explosive.

 Chemically "desensitizing" nitroglycerin is possible to a point where it can be considered about as "safe" as modern high explosives, such as by the addition of ethanol, acetone, or dinitrotoluene.
-The nitroglycerin may have to be extracted from the desensitizer chemical to restore its effectiveness before use, for example, by adding water to draw off ethanol used as a desensitizer.
+The nitroglycerin may have to be extracted from the desensitizer chemical to restore its effectiveness before use, such as by adding water to draw off ethanol used as a desensitizer.